watsonwork/watsonwork-developer-docs/guides/V1_PreparingYourApp.md

 for the raw response body and the webhook secret as signing key.
 Then it has to be hex-encoded to a string of 64 characters, i.e. do not omit the leading zeros.

-3. Your callback will be called with the events you've registered for.
+3. Your callback will be called with the events you’ve registered for.

-It's important to note that your callback will be continuously called whenever events you've registered occur and that your code needs to continually respond as indicated.
+It’s important to note that your callback will be continuously called whenever events you’ve registered occur and that your code needs to continually respond as indicated.
 If it fails to respond, Watson Work Services will trigger the retry logic.

 ## Webhook Retry Logic